home-assistant/developers.home-assistant/docs/development_index.md

 sidebar_label: Introduction
 ---

 Home Assistant is built from the ground up to be easily extensible using components.
 Home Assistant uses [Python 3](https://www.python.org/) for the backend and [Polymer (Web components)](https://www.polymer-project.org/) for the frontend.
+Home Assistant follows [Debian Stable](https://packages.debian.org/stable/python/python3) for the minimum Python version, which is currently [Python 3.5.3](https://www.python.org/downloads/release/python-353/).

 Home Assistant is open-source and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Here are links to the source: